 When a detail consists of a few more details working together and creating an interesting whole, there are other interpretations to be found, and that is what I like about this photo.
 The engine comes from another military plane.

 An old depot in Pilsen was turned into a community centre where concerts are held, art is presented, various courses, meetings and opportunities for creative people are organised.
 One project focuses on a community garden where people can gather and grow plants in flower pots, flower boxes and buckets.
 I find this idea quite experimental but obviously there are people interested.
 In February the little garden didn’t look much attractive but this view caught my attention.

 An old, rusty military vehicle that caught my attention in an open air museum.
 The blue sky makes the photo look quite peaceful though the truck didn’t look peaceful at all.
 Yet it’s not a vehicle to blame when military conflicts rage.

 That’s it today, I’m happy I have fulfilled another month’s theme.
 Frankly, it wasn’t as easy as it seemed it would be.

-The theme for January was buildings, for March it will be GEOMETRY.
+The theme for March will be GEOMETRY.